 Violinist MITCHELL NEWMAN is a native of Los Angeles and joined the Los Angeles Philharmonic in 1987.
 After studies with Philharmonic violist David Stockhammer, he attended the Curtis Institute of Music, studying with David Cerone, Yumi Ninomiya and Aaron Rosand.

-Newman is a regular participant in the LA Phil’s Chamber Music Society and Green Umbrella series and has had the opportunity to play the Mendelssohn Octet with Joshua Bell, and Thomas Ades' Piano Quintet with the composer playing piano.
-Newman can be heard on Grammy-winning Southwest Chamber Music's recording of the First and Third String Quartets of Carlos Chávez.
-He has also recorded the music of Eric Zeisl for Harmonia Mundi, and Stories from My Favorite Planet by Los Angeles composer Russell Steinberg.
-Newman also gives performances at the Gold Coast Chamber Music Festival in the San Francisco area.
+Newman is a regular participant in the Philharmonic's Chamber Music Society and Green Umbrella series and has had the opportunity to play the Mendelssohn Octet with Joshua Bell and the Thomas Ades' Piano Quintet with the composer playing piano.
+Newman can be heard on Grammy-winning Southwest Chamber Music's recording of the First and Third String Quartets of Carlos Chavez.
+He has also recorded the music of Eric Zeisl for Harmonia Mundi, and Stories From My Favorite Planet, by Los Angeles composer Russell Steinberg.
+Newman also gives performances with the Gold Coast Chamber Music Festival in the San Fransico area.